apppackio/apppack-docs/src/under-the-hood/index.md

 _Note: to avoid the need for (expensive) [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), the ECS cluster runs on the VPC's public subnet.
 Security groups are in place to block all incoming traffic from outside the VPC._

+[^*]: The default cluster setup uses [Fargate](https://aws.amazon.com/fargate/) which does not require any self-managed EC2 instances.
 ### App

 The app stack creates: